Can I become an IAS officer?

 - Be focused: Put forward your point of view concisely and in a focused manner.

-- Develop the ability to listen to different points of view.
+- Be patient: Develop the ability to listen to different points of view.

 - Develop the ability to integrate and form a unanimous viewpoint consistent with the policy objective planned.

-- Make a well-informed judgement of the ground realities and policies which will actually work.
+- Be practical: Make a well-informed judgment of the ground realities and policies which will actually work.

-- In face of grave provocation, stand by your principles and convictions
+- Be a person with integrity: In face of grave provocation, stand by your principles and convictions

-- Identify key target areas which you must achieve.
+- Set personal Goals: Identify key target areas which you must achieve.